unnecessary-abstraction/pbarker.dev/content/posts/2023-05-24-thoughts-on-pgp-pypi.rst

 going to be used in this way, we need to see a variety of other OIDC hosts who can act as privacy-preserving, open and non-commercial identity providers for the community.
-We will also need to see well-supported options for both individuals and projects to self-host an OIDC identidy provider.
+We will also need to see well-supported options for both individuals and projects to self-host an OIDC identity provider.

 It's also worth reviewing `What Sigstore Doesn't Guarantee
 <https://docs.sigstore.dev/security/#what-sigstore-doesnt-guarantee>`__.
 The